How to use Email Marketing to Turn Customers into Repeat Buyers: 5 Ways

 5. Use email marketing to get customer reviews and ratings

-An easy way to ask your customers for reviews, ratings and feedback is to use rating tools such as ProvenExpert in combination with email marketing.
+An easy way to ask your customers for reviews, ratings and feedback is to use rating tools such as ProvenExpert, by putting links to your ProvenExpert surveys in your newsletters and email campaigns.
+If you would like to know more about the potential benefits harnessing the power of customer reviews can have on your business, check this article out.

 Want to take control over your reputation?
 Manage your reviews with ease on ProvenExpert now.